Canadian Fishing at its Finest...

 are not allowed to have filleted fish in the boat.
 Your

 limit includes fish in the freezer at camp, fish in your possession,

 plus the fish eaten at shore lunch.
-Please read Ontario Ministry of Natural Resources
+For more information, please read Ontario Ministry of Natural Resources

-Fishing Regulations for more regulations.
+General Fishing Regulations and Specific to Zone 4 Regulations.
 Williams Lake and

 Lac Seul are both in Zone 4.